-The Connecticut State Seniors Golf Association (CSSGA) is one of the oldest and most respected golfing organizations in Connecticut.
+Celebrating our 101th anniversary in 2023, the Connecticut State Seniors Golf Association (CSSGA) is one of the oldest and most respected golfing organizations in Connecticut.
 It was founded in December of 1922 when a select group of distinguished Connecticut business and financial leaders met in New Haven at the Graduates Club to form an organization to encourage “friendly competition in golf among senior players”.

 In the early years, the Secretary’s record indicates that no greens fees were charged because it was considered “an honor and privilege to host an association of good sports under all conditions and circumstances”.

 CSSGA of today continues this tradition of friendly competition and fellowship among seniors with approximately 250 members from fifty clubs throughout the state.

 The Association normally holds five tournaments each season, spaced as evenly as possible from late May through early September, at Connecticut’s finest golf and country clubs.
 Each tournament is charged for on the basis of respective fees at the various clubs where we play, and includes a brunch or lunch, range, greens fee, cart, and dinner with a cash bar for refreshments between golf and dinner.

 In addition to the regular tournaments among our own members, there are special team matches with the senior golf associations of neighboring states which are open to all members.
 These matches provide an excellent opportunity for making new friends while enjoying serious competition for interstate bragging rights.

 To qualify for membership in the Association a golfer must be a member in good standing of a golf or country club which is a member of the Connecticut State Golf Association (CSGA) and be a gentleman of good character fifty-five or more years of age and be sponsored for membership by two current members.

 Click below to read more history…